shanelnumber5/341-web-design/_docs/topic-07/03-meta/page-06.md

 <div class="divider-heading"></div>

 The **viewport** name type tells a browser how to display the page with respect to size, pixel density, and zoom-capabilities.
-This meta type is critical for websites are mobile device friendly. _You should start setting the viewports meta type in your documents._
+This meta type is critical for websites are mobile device friendly. _You should always set the viewports meta type in your documents._

 The following is the setting you should use for most sites: